dollpriyanka/dollpriyanka/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python.
+- 🌱 I’m a Web Developer.
 - 📚 Technologies: HTML, CSS, JavaScript, Python.
 - 📫 How to reach me: chatterjeepriyanka988@gmail.com
 - ⚡ Fun fact: I love to listen music.